kulturpass-de/kulturpass-documentation/README.md

 <a href="https://api.reuse.software/info/github.com/kulturpass-de/kulturpass-documentation" title="REUSE status"><img src="https://api.reuse.software/badge/github.com/kulturpass-de/kulturpass-documentation"></a>
 </p>

-This place bundles the currently available documentation for the German _KulturPass DE_ project.
+This place bundles the currently available documentation for the German KulturPass project.

 **_Please note:_** This documentation is subject of change.
 We expect the documentation will evolve on a daily basis, especially at the beginning of the project.
-It is our target to provide transparent information and insight for the project, even at an early stage of design and development of the KulturPass project.
+It is our target to provide transparent information and insight for the project, even at an early stage of design and development of the KulturPass.

 ## About this project

 "We want to get young people excited about the wide variety of culture in our country".

-The KulturPass project in Germany is implemented by resolution of the German Bundestag and is the responsibility of the Federal Government Commissioner for Culture and the Media (BKM).
+The KulturPass in Germany is implemented by resolution of the German Bundestag and is the responsibility of the Federal Government Commissioner for Culture and the Media (BKM).
 The main objective of the project is compensation in both ways: On the one hand to support the cultural community in the broadest sense; artists, agencies, stages, and cultural providers, and on the other hand to motivate, encourage, and inspire young interested people to actively discover, experience, and explore culture and art.
-To achieve this goal, with the KulturPass project we aim to create a "cultural marketplace" with offerings for the youth.
+To achieve this goal, with the KulturPass we aim to create a "cultural marketplace" with offerings for the youth.
 Those cultural offers can be found and reserved leveraging a KulturPass app on the smartphone with a monetary budget funded by the German government.

 ## Who We Are